ridwanabdillahi/rfcs/text/0000-rustflags.md

 same issue as using the `RUSTFLAGS` environment variable.

 Another way of setting a rustc flag for a specific crate is through the `cargo rustc` subcommand.
-A Rust compiler flag can be passed directly to rustc by setting it as an argument directly to the rustc compiler.
+A Rust compiler flag can be passed to the invocation of rustc by cargo for the current crate being built by setting it as an argument directly to the rustc compiler.
 For example:

 ```
 cargo rustc -- -Cinstrument-coverage